BillLudwig/Zettelkasten/readme.md

 # About

 This is my personal [Zettelkasten](https://zettelkasten.de/), also called a [Digital Garden](https://nesslabs.com/mind-garden).
 My intention is to embrace learning in public and publish my hopefully growing personal knowledge base here.
+You can find the web version of this repository at [https://billludwig.me](https://billludwig.me).

 ## Feedback and Corrections